Rise of Business Loans for Online Merchant Retailers

 Financial Institutions have also changed their underwriting models that can structure their lending by basing it on the database of retailers collected from the partnered e-commerce company.

-Cash flow Management: Setting up cash flow forecast to analyze borrower’s liquidity and ability to repay.
+: Setting up cash flow forecast to analyze borrower’s liquidity and ability to repay.
+Business record

-Business record: Lenders analyze business plan, performance, compliance (taxes, license) of online retailer business.
+: Lenders analyze business plan, performance, compliance (taxes, license) of online retailer business.
+Selling history

-Selling history: Stability of business, seasonal sales and number of years in operation are considered in determining the credit limit.
+: Stability of business, seasonal sales and number of years in operation are considered in determining the credit limit.
+Return on Sales

-Return on Sales: Efficiency of business is a measured basis on a return of online retailer sales.
+: Efficiency of business is a measured basis on a return of online retailer sales.
 The loan amount is determined by lenders based on sales records of the last six months.
+Customer Feedback

 Fintech lenders also partner with e-commerce platforms to crunch data on the trading history of small vendors, the goods return ratio and customer ratings to profile promising retailers.
 This channeling can effectuate the streamlining of the lender's investments and duly safeguard them from defaults.
 By monitoring and controlling the investments through the lender’s own digital accounts, retention and growth of customers are a guarantee.